Russian schooner Nikolai: Crew marooned

 Another small village was eventually located, though the locals were not receptive to offering the large amount of supplies needed by the party.
-Tarakanov said that "we had every right not only to take from their countrymen by force what we needed for our lives... we showed a spirit of magnanimity by not wanting to inflict on them any great physical harm."
-Natives were forced to accept a commercial transaction.
+The natives were forced to accept a commercial transaction.
 In return for glass and metal beads, they traded bags of salmon and roe.
 The crew continued to search for a suitable location to create a cabin to weather the winter season.
 Eventually a small group of natives visited the shelter and the Russians took the son of a noble captive.
 The Russians demanded 400 salmon and 10 bags of roe for his release.